 Field Day Volunteer

-ART is planning an archives field day outreach event in Summer 2013, and the ART Outreach Committee is seeking volunteers to help.
-The event is designed to connect ART member repositories with the general public and highlight the work of archivists to new audiences.
+A.R.T. is planning an archives field day outreach event on March 22, 2014, and the A.R.T.
+Outreach Committee is seeking volunteers to help.
+The event is designed to connect A.R.T. member repositories with the general public and highlight the work of archivists to new audiences.
 Responsibilities include: Contacting area repositories to describe the event and encourage participation; soliciting prizes and giveaways from repositories, other cultural organizations, and businesses; and promoting the event through announcements, press releases, and social media.

-Time Commitment: 4-6 hours per month including attendance at standing committee meetings held once a month.
+Time Commitment: 4-6 hours per month including attendance at standing committee meetings held biweekly.
 Hours and volunteer opportunities will increase as the event nears.

 Contact: Janet Bunde, Outreach and Advocacy Committee Director, firstname.lastname@example.org